xarchived/redisary/README.md

 # Redisary
 Redis is a key-value database.
 Interestingly Python dictionaries are some how key-value data structure.
-So why not write a wrapper that map Python dictionary to Redis server.
+So why not write a wrapper that maps Python dictionary to Redis server.

 ## Installation
 Simply you can install it from PyPi by following command: